psimsa/wg-manage/README.md

 The only real prerequisite is to have a public IP address for your server with an open port.
 Wireguard official documentation often uses 51820, but you can pick whatevs, of course.

-To run the tool, you also need to install Wireguard itself on the computer the tool will be ran as well as, obvously, on the client and server devices.

 Also, Wireguard or OS-specific topics are not in scope of this guide.

 # Quickstart